looker-open-source/sdk-codegen/README.md

 yarn sdk
 ```

-To ensure the latest Looker API specification is used for the SDK generation, use:
+To always use the latest Looker API specification for SDK generation, use:

 ```sh
 yarn wipe && yarn sdk